 Insurance claims examiners are responsible for reviewing insurance claims which have been submitted to their company.
 These examiners generally work in office settings during traditional business hours, and little to no travel is required for the position.
 A high school diploma is generally required, as well as additional courses and training regarding insurance claims and policies.
 Those in this position are employed in all types of insurance fields, and their responsibilities vary depending o…Read more

 Explore the most common career paths for Insurance Claims Examiner.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Claims Adjuster / Examiner / Investigato...

 What Are Popular Skills for Insurance Claims Examiners?

 Skills in Claim Handling, Negotiation and Performance Analysis are correlated to pay that is above average.
 Skills that pay less than market rate include Customer Service and Insurance.

-Pay by Experience Level for Insurance Claims Examiner
+What is the Pay by Experience Level for Insurance Claims Examiners?

 Years of Experience

 This data is based on 127 survey responses.